Bytsenkov

 Bytsenkov (Быценков) is a rural locality (a settlement) in Krasnoyaruzhsky District, Belgorod Oblast, Russia.
 The population was 267 as of 2010.
 There are 6 streets.

 Geography

 Bytsenkov is located 10 km north of Krasnaya Yaruga (the district's administrative centre) by road.
 Sergiyevka is the nearest rural locality.

+History

+In 1968. by the decree of the Presidium of the Armed Forces of the RSFSR, the village of the Sergiev branch of the Krasnoyaruzhsky breeding plant was renamed Bytsevkov.